-The Victorian High Country is one of Australia’s premier road cycling destinations.
-From stunning valley roads, to the towering heights of the region’s many mountains, Victoria’s High Country has something to offer all road cyclists.
+Victoria's High Country is one of Australia’s premier road cycling destinations.
+From its stunning valley roads to the towering heights of the mountains and the beautiful towns and villages, the region is a cycling mecca for all roadies.

-Sitting on the edge of the Warby Ranges National Park, the vibrant regional centre of Wangaratta is the ideal base for a weekend of road riding.
+Sitting on the edge of the Warby Ranges National Park, the vibrant regional centre of Wangaratta is the ideal base for a long weekend of road riding.
 Take your pick with beginner, intermediate and advanced rides on offer.
-The roads vary from long and flat, to sharp and windy depending on your chosen route.
-In Whitfield don't miss the gentle Cheshunt Cruise ride to Lake William Hovell or the infamous Strade Nero, a ride for the serious road warriors.
+The roads around Wangaratta are generally open and flat, but that's "High Country flat".
+There's always a hill somewhere.

-When you think of cycling in Mansfield, it is usually as a starting point for the trek to Mt.
-Buller, however that is selling the destination short.
-The roads to Whitfield have to be ridden to be believed, particularly when incorporating either Mansfield, Benalla, or Wangaratta.
-Each corner reveals a different vista as you work your way across the Tolmie Range.
+When most riders think of cycling in Mansfield it is usually as the starting point for the 7 Peaks ride to Mt Buller, but that is selling the destination short.
+There's plenty of riding around here, and road to Whitfield has to be ridden to be believed - each corner reveals a different vista as you work your way across the Tolmie Range.

 Famed more for its gravel loops than its tarmac, the historic town of Beechworth is nevertheless a solid base for some rewarding road cycling.
 But be warned, Beechworth is perched atop a hill, 550m above sea level, so whichever way you return to town there's a hill involved!
 If you're a good climber try testing yourself against the locals on the Back of Stanley, Buckland Gap and Las Serena climbs...